BYU-ODH/yvideo-client/YVideo-Project-Structure.md

 ### v0.1
 1. Define the actions for the front end: How will people use this?
 What behaviors are MVP?

-		MVP Behaviors
+* MVP Behaviors
-		* Students
+	* [x] Students
-			* Watch videos
+		* [x] Watch videos
 	* TAs
 		* Manage:
 			- Edit collections (Settings & Permissions: They can't add TAs)
 			- Create (only links)
 	* Professors
 		* TA Roles
 		* Add TA to collection
 	* Lab Assistant
 		* Manage content in a collection
 		* Search content and add it to a collection
-			?
-Maybe create collection
+		* Create collection
+			* LAs should be able to search collections so that they can add content to it

 2. Rewrite the Player in 100% React using the react-player library
+	* Finish controls
+	* Test MP4 file
+	* Subtitles
+	* Annotations (Side bar/menu)
+	* Filters
 3. Fix bugs in managing content, Fix bugs in permissions, make sure professors mp4 files can be viewed correctly

-		* I think that managing collections is fixed
+	* Adding resources to collection

 ### v0.2
 1. Make sure all types of content can be viewed/edited properly